Kuwait Work Permit

 - Visa fee $75.00 (for U.S. citizens) along with $25.00 for the authentication of the Police Clearance.
 Cash, money order or company check should pay fees.
 PERSONAL CHECKS ARE NOT ACCEPTED.

 Please note: Passports sent by mail should include a stamped, self-addressed return envelope.

 Contact the Embassy of Kuwait in your home country for further information about the Kuwait work permit

 Salaries range from KD 25 per month for cleaners from the Far East to more than KD 3.000 per month for western professionals.
 At both extremes, the employer usually provides accommodation.
-However, on average expatriate earn about KD 105 per month with a few benefits.
+However, on average expatriates earn about KD 105 per month with a few benefits.

 - Accommodation: An employer may provide a villa or flat, or give a rent allowance, which may or may not be adequate.
 Check if it includes utilities like water, power etc.

 - Car: Employer may provide a company car.
 Nevertheless, often a car allowance is given instead.
 Check that it is adequate to cover the running costs.
-Some companies provide employees with a loan to buy a car or will act as guarantor to a finance company.
+Some companies provide employees with a loan to buy a car or will act as a guarantor to a finance company.

 - School fees: Fees for local schools, which follow foreign curricula, vary.
 Make sure that school fees paid by an employer are adequate.

 - Annual Holidays: Annual leave varies from 28 days every two years to 42 days or more a year.